mt-mods/dreambuilder_game/led_marquee/README.md

 The last color that was used is stored in the left-most/upper-left "master" panel's metadata, and defaults to red.
 It should persist across reboots.

-A byte value of 28 in a string will act as a line feed (I would have used 10, but that's a color code :-P )
+char(10) will do its job as linefeed/newline.

-A byte value of 29 in a string signals a cursor position command.
+char(29) signals a cursor position command.
 The next two byte values select a column and row, respectively.
 The next character after the row byte will be printed there, and the rest of the string then continues printing from that spot onward with normal line wrapping, colors and so forth.
 Note that any string that does NOT contain cursor positioning commands will automatically start printing at the upper-left.

 Any number of color, line feed, and cursor position commands may be present in a string, making it possible to "frame-buffer" a screen full of text into a string before printing it.